 - For a fun holiday tradition, hide an almond in one bowl and mix the bowls.
 Have someone else serve the pudding.
 The person who finds the nut, receives the "nut gift" and gets to act as Santa's elf, passing out gifts.

 - Thaw and crush raspberries in blender or food processor.

-- In medium saucepan, bring to boil.
+- Transfer to a medium saucepan and bring to boil.

-- Serve on top of Rice Pudding.
+- Serve on top of chilled rice pudding.